ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Blazeborn</summary>

 + Blazeborns can shoot 3 Fireballs on a Cooldown.
-+ Blazeborns have a toggleable ability that puts their hands on fire
++ Blazeborns have a toggleable ability that puts their hands on fire.
-  + Catches entites on fire when hit
+  + Catches entites on fire when hit.
-  + Ability to hover while hands are on fire
+  + Ability to hover while hands are on fire.
 + Consuming a Firecharge will strengthen the abilities for a short amount of time.
 </details>

 <details><summary>Elytrian</summary>

 + Can wear any armor, but restricts the ability to fly when above chainmail.
-+ Small rocket boost (placeholder)
++ Small rocket boost (placeholder).
 </details>

 <details><summary>Enderian</summary>